tarantool/doc/doc/tooling/tcm/tcm_access_control/tcm_ldap_auth.rst

 *   **Automatically add non-existent users**.
 By default, |tcm| automatically saves LDAP user information to its :ref:`backend store <tcm_backend_store>` upon their first login.
 Turn the toggle off if you don't want to save users from this LDAP server.
+    If the parameter is disabled, the user must be added manually in TCM on the **Users** tab, and the authentication method must be set to LDAP.

 ..  _tcm_ldap_auth_config_connect: